 To configure a shortcut (keyword) for quicker access:

-To use the search engine, type src Space in the location bar, then your Sourcegraph search query.
-Pressing Enter will go to the Sourcegraph search results page for your query.
+To use the search engine, type src Space in the URL bar, then type your Sourcegraph search query.
+Pressing Enter will then go right to Sourcegraph!

 See “Add or remove a search engine in Firefox” for more information.